wikindx/wikindx/website/web/src/content/install/install.md

 8. Go to __Admin > Configure__ menu and set global preferences.

-9. Go to __Wikindx > My WIKINDX__ menu and set the Super Administrator preferences.
+9. Go to __WIKINDX > My WIKINDX__ menu and set the Super Administrator preferences.

 10. Finally install and enable components from the __Components Manager__  (__Admin > Components__ menu).

-You single user install of Wikindx is ready.
+You single user install of WIKINDX is ready.
 Have fun!

 ## Permissions